pgailinas/videoqa-representation-comparison/docs/index.md

 **IMPORTANT NOTE:**
 The notebooks are publicly available through GitHub and can be viewed without an account.
 Running them in Google Colab requires a Google account.
 Users may also clone or download the repository and run the notebooks locally using Jupyter.

-## Motivation
+## Motivation and Research Problem

 The rapid growth of video-based data has created increasing demand for AI systems capable of understanding visual scenes, temporal sequences, motion, and contextual relationships distributed across long video streams.
-Unlike static-image understanding, VideoQA requires multimodal reasoning across both spatial and temporal information, making it a challenging benchmark for evaluating retrieval strategies, long-context inference, and LLM integration.
-The emergence of RAG techniques has further expanded interest in scalable methods for grounding AI reasoning in relevant video content while reducing hallucinations and improving contextual accuracy.
+Unlike static-image understanding, Video Question Answering (VideoQA) requires multimodal reasoning across both spatial and temporal information, making it a challenging benchmark for evaluating long-context inference, retrieval effectiveness, and large language model (LLM) integration.

-## Video Question Answering (VideoQA)

-VideoQA is a multimodal AI task in which a system analyzes video content and generates answers to natural-language questions about events, objects, actions, and temporal relationships within a video.

-Unlike static-image understanding, VideoQA requires reasoning across both spatial and temporal information, including motion, scene transitions, long-context dependencies, and relationships distributed throughout a video sequence.

-## Retrieval-Augmented Generation (RAG)

-RAG combines external information retrieval with LLM reasoning to improve contextual accuracy, scalability, and response quality.
-In VideoQA systems, RAG enables retrieval of the most relevant frames, clips, captions, or embeddings before reasoning, helping reduce hallucinations and improve long-context video understanding across large video streams.
+Recent Retrieval-Augmented Generation (RAG) approaches have expanded interest in scalable methods for grounding LLM reasoning in relevant video content through retrieval of frames, clips, captions, transcripts, and multimodal embeddings prior to inference.
+These approaches aim to improve contextual accuracy and reduce hallucinations during question answering across complex video sequences.

+Despite recent advances in multimodal AI, important research challenges remain involving retrieval quality, temporal grounding, embedding selection, iterative retrieval refinement, and the interaction between retrieval architectures and LLM-based reasoning within VideoQA systems.
+This project investigates these challenges through comparative evaluation of baseline and RAG-enhanced VideoQA pipelines across multiple retrieval and inference configurations.

 ## Research Objectives